Could an exoskeleton help you get more out of your walks?

 Try before you buy

-Hypershell exoskeletons will be available to test at a special showcase walk for Ramblers members and supporters near Manchester on 28 March 2026.
+Hypershell exoskeletons will be available to test at a special showcase walk for Ramblers members and supporters in Marple, Greater Manchester on 28th March.

-Find out more about Hypershell's exoskeleton demonstration walking event for the Ramblers on 28th March near Manchester
+Hypershell's exoskeleton demonstration walking event for the Ramblers will be on 28th March in Marple, Greater Manchester

 Discover more